The result of humility and the fear of the Lord is wealth, honor, and life. Proverbs 40:4

 Paul Greets the Corinthians

-1 Paul, an apostle of Christ Jesus through the will of God, and Timothy our brother, to the assembly of God which is at Corinth, with all the saints who are in the whole of Achaia:
+1 Paul, an apostle of Christ Jesus through the will of God, and Timothy our brother, to the church of God in Corinth, with all the saints who are in the whole of Achaia:

 2 Grace to you and peace from God our Father and the Lord Jesus Christ.